dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 ## Concept Statement

-In this roguelike survival games set in a futuristic post-apocalyptic city in the midst of rebuilding, you play as a rescuer that must strategically traverse the city to respond to distress calls in randomized locations, managing your health, energy, and supplies within a limited amount of turns while avoiding/overcoming unpredictable hazards through dice and card-driven events.
+In this roguelike survival games set in a futuristic post-apocalyptic city in the midst of rebuilding, you play as a rescuer on a mission to respond to urgent distress calls in randomized locations, through which you must traverse the city by piloting a mech to reach your destination, strategically managing your health, energy, fuel and supplies within a limited amount of turns while avoiding/overcoming unpredictable hazards through dice and card-driven events.

+In this roguelike survival game set in a futuristic post-apocalyptic city during the peak of a recent zombie outbreak, players control a mech pilot responding to distress calls, managing resources, and navigating the hazardous streets to rescue survivors while facing life-threatening obstacles in a race against time.

 <!--
 Provide a one-sentence summary that captures the core idea of your game.